 Our first therapy session is an opportunity to build rapport, discuss your goals, and understand the therapeutic process.
 I aim to create a warm and safe environment to help you feel comfortable.
 You may expect discussions about your mental health history, current concerns, and what led you to seek therapy.
 This is a chance for you to share your goals for therapy, which helps me tailor my approach to your needs.
 We will also review confidentiality rules and discuss session logistics, including fees, cancellation policies, and how often we might meet.

 I have been in the helping field since 2012 and have experience working with diverse populations as well as working in diverse settings.
-My approach to therapy is highly individualized and collaborative with the goal of fostering long-term emotional resilience and enhanced well-being.
-I specialize in navigating the complexities of dual-diagnosis.
+My approach to therapy is highly individualized and collaborative, and often integrative, with the goal of fostering long-term emotional resilience and enhanced well-being.
+My goal is to create a safe space where you can show up as your authentic self and experience feeling seen, heard, and understood.
+I specialize in navigating the complexities of addiction, trauma, stress/burnout, codependency, perfectionism, confidence/self-esteem issues, adjustment issues, and relationship troubles.

 Cognitive behavioral therapy (CBT) is a form of psychological treatment that has been demonstrated to be effective for a range of problems.
 Numerous research studies suggest that CBT leads to significant improvement in functioning and quality of life.
 In many studies, CBT has been demonstrated to be as effective as, or more effective than, other forms of psychological therapy or psychiatric medications.